Team of the Matchday: FC Cincinnati's Luciano Acosta shows MVP credentials

 MATT POLSTER AT A GLANCE:

-MLS CAREER: Currently in sixth MLS season and second with the Revolution…Acquired by New England on July 8, 2020 via transfer from Rangers FC in Scotland…Spent first four seasons of his professional career in Chicago from 2015-18 after being selected seventh overall in the 2015 MLS SuperDraft…Career MLS totals include 123 regular season appearances, 104 starts, five goals, and 12 assists across 9,144 minutes played…Owns five appearances in the MLS Cup Playoffs, all starts, with 438 minutes played…Has played an additional nine matches in the Lamar Hunt U.S. Open Cup, including seven starts…In 2021, has appeared in 26 games, including 23 starts, with two goals scored over 1,964 minutes played…Made 15 MLS appearances in 2020, eight of them starts, and recorded two assists for the Revs…Added four postseason starts…Played three matches in 2018, missing the majority of the year with a knee injury…Suited up for 22 matches in 2017 after missing the opening two months recovering from injury, setting a career high with seven assists…Appeared in 27 matches during the 2016 season, scoring a career-high two goals along with a pair of assists…Made a career-high 30 appearances and 27 starts during his 2015 rookie season in Chicago.
+MLS CAREER: Currently in eighth MLS season and fourth with the Revolution…Acquired by New England on July 8, 2020 via transfer from Rangers FC in Scotland…Signed to a two-year contract extension through 2024 with an additional club option in 2025 on Aug.
+25, 2022…Spent first four seasons of his professional career in Chicago from 2015-18 after being selected seventh overall in the 2015 MLS SuperDraft…Career MLS totals include 186 league appearances and 163 starts, notching nine goals and 16 assists across 14,313 minutes played…Owns eight appearances in the MLS Cup Playoffs, all starts, with 708 minutes played…Has played an additional 10 matches in the Lamar Hunt U.S. Open Cup, including seven starts…Also owns two appearances, both starts, in Concacaf Champions League action…Made a career high 31 appearances, all starts, in 2023 with two goals and two assists…Also started in both MLS Cup Playoff matches…Logged three appearances, with two starts, in Leagues Cup 2023 play, recording one assist…Made 28 appearances, starting on 24 occasions, in MLS play during the 2022 season, notching two goals and two assists across 2,116 minutes…In 2021, appeared in 30 games, including 27 starts, with two goals scored over 2,279 minutes played…Made 15 MLS appearances in 2020, eight of them starts, and recorded two assists for the Revs…Added four postseason starts…Played three matches in 2018, missing the majority of the year with a knee injury…Suited up for 22 matches in 2017 after missing the opening two months recovering from injury, setting a career high with seven assists…Appeared in 27 matches during the 2016 season, scoring a career-high two goals along with a pair of assists…Made 30 appearances and 27 starts during his 2015 rookie season in Chicago.

 2020: Signed by the Revolution on July 8, 2020 following his transfer from Scottish Premiership club Rangers FC…Made 15 appearances, including eight starts, and registered two assists over 756 minutes of action…Added four starts in the MLS Cup Playoffs, helping New England reach the Eastern Conference Final…(8/20) vs. PHI: Made Revolution debut in 90-minute performance in 0-0 draw…(8/25) at DC: Started in the 2-1 away win…Marked 75th career appearance...(10/14) at MTL: Started and played all 90 minutes in 3-2 win…Registered his first assist with New England…(10/19) vs. PHI: Logged assist for the second consecutive match in 2-1 defeat…Postseason: (11/20) vs. MTL: Started and played 90 minutes in 2-1 win in Play-In Round…(11/24) at PHI: Registered second straight 90-minute performance in clean-sheet win over the Supporters’ Shield winners in Round One…(11/29) at ORL: Started and played 78 minutes in 3-1 win in Conference Semifinal…(12/6) at CLB: Made fifth career postseason appearance in the Eastern Conference Final, a 1-0 defeat.